 The University of Cincinnati offers a substantial number of associate, bachelor’s, master and certificate programs via UC Online.
 Associate degrees include health information systems technology and fire service technology.
 Bachelor’s degree options include sign language interpretation and respiratory therapy.
 Master’s degree offerings include TESOL and criminal justice.
 Available certifications include behavioral analysis and animal audiology.

 Online student resources include academic advising, online exam proctoring, online tutoring, an online writing lab, disability services, technical support and an extensive online library.

-The University of Cincinnati is regionally accredited by The Higher Learning Commission (HLC).
+University of Cincinnati is regionally accredited by the Higher Learning Commission (HLC).

 Ohio State University, a public university established in 1870, enrolls more than 66,000 students and has more than 500,000 living alumni.
 OSU’s first class was taught in 1873, and since then, they have granted nearly 750,000 degrees.
 Online degree programs are offered to students around the world through Ohio State Online.

 Ohio State Online offers one online associate degree, three online bachelor’s degrees, thirteen online master’s degrees, and one online doctorate.
 Online students can choose from a variety of areas of studies, including engineering, education, nursing, and social work.
 Ohio State Online is even open to program suggestions from prospective online students who don’t see an online degree program that interests them.

 Online courses have been designed specifically for working professionals, allowing students to study at their own pace and earn their degree on their own terms.
 Ohio State Online offers in–state tuition rates to all their students, no matter where they live.